 EMT Certification in Oklahoma with School Information

 A prerequisite for the paramedic and A.A.S. programs, the EMT-basic certification course requires a minimum of eight credits.
 Training includes patient assessment, triage and medical emergencies.
 Students divide their time between the classroom and field settings.
-Graduate of the program can sit for the EMT-basic certification exam administered by National Registry of EMT (NREMT).
+Graduates of the program can sit for the EMT-Basic certification exam administered by NREMT.